sophia2798/password_generator/README.md

 ## Features

+Screenshots are shown before the secondary styling that can be seen on the deployed page and the GIF above.

 - A text box, working buttons that initailize JavaScript functions, and proper styling
 ![alt-text](./assets/initial.png "Initial Page")
 - Prompts for user chosen criterium